How To Create A Sketch Plugin With Front-End Technologies

 Why so confusing?
 You’d expect better event management in communication to a WebView.
 However, in CocoaScript, we have limited access to event handlers.
 No listener for “the user clicked something on the WebView” exists.
 The solution adopted is possible due to a CocoaScript event that is called any time the WebView changes its URL.

-The WebView event is a simple onclick event on the export button.
-Add the following to your index.html script section:
+event on the export button.
+Add the following to your index.html

 /** * Export assets when button is clicked */ var exportBtn = document.getElementById('export'); exportBtn.onclick = function() { window.location.href = 'https://localhost:8080/symbolexport'; }